Yazid II: War against the Khazars

-In March 722 the Syrian army of Yazid's governor in Armenia and Adharbayjan, Mi'laq ibn Saffar al-Bahrani, was routed by the Khazars in Armenia, south of the Caucasus.
+In March 722, the Syrian army of Yazid's governor in Armenia and Adharbayjan, Mi'laq ibn Saffar al-Bahrani, was routed by the Khazars in Armenia, south of the Caucasus.
 The defeat marked the culmination of the Caliphate's winter campaign against the Khazars and resulted in considerable Syrian losses.
 To avenge this defeat, Yazid II sent al-Jarrah ibn Abdallah at the head of a 25,000-strong army of Syrians, who pushed into the Caucasus homeland of the Khazars and took their capital of Balanjar on 22 August.
-The main body of the highly mobile Khazars avoided the Muslims' pursuit and their presence compelled al-Jarrah to withdraw to Warthan south of the Caucasus and request reinforcements from Yazid.
-In 723 he led another raid north of Balanjar, but made no substantive gains.
+The main body of the highly mobile Khazars avoided the Muslims' pursuit, and their presence compelled al-Jarrah to withdraw to Warthan south of the Caucasus and request reinforcements from Yazid.
+In 723, he led another raid north of Balanjar but made no substantive gains.

 Iconoclastic edict

 According to Greek sources, including Patriarch John V of Jerusalem (d.
 735), Theophanes the Confessor (d.
-818) and Patriarch Nikephoros I of Constantinople (d.
-828), Yazid issued an edict ordering the destruction of all icons in Christian churches across the Caliphate under the influence of a Jewish magician from Tiberias, variously called Beser or Tessarakontapechys, who promised Yazid a long life of fortune in return.
-Syriac sources further note that Yazid entrusted Maslama to execute the order and that the edict influenced the Byzantine emperor Leo III (r.
-717–741) to enact his own iconoclastic policy in the Byzantine Empire.
-The Egypt-based Arabic historians al-Kindi (d.
+818), and Patriarch Nikephoros I of Constantinople (d.
+828), Yazid issued an edict ordering the destruction of all icons in Christian churches across the Caliphate after conferring with a Tiberian magician of reportedly Jewish descent named Beser of Tessarakontapechys, who had promised Yazid a long life of fortune in return.
+Syriac sources further note that Yazid entrusted Maslama to execute the order and that the mandate influenced the Byzantine emperor Leo III (r.
+717–741) to enact his own iconoclastic policy for the Byzantine Empire.
+The Egypt-based Arab historians al-Kindi (d.
 961), Bishop Severus ibn al-Muqaffa (d.
-987) and al-Maqrizi (d.
-1442) also make note of the edict and describe its execution in Egypt.
-The medieval historians cite different years for Yazid's edict, but the modern historian Alexander Vasiliev holds that July 721, the date cited by Patriarch John V, is the most reliable.
+987), and al-Maqrizi (d.
+1442) also make a note of the edict and describe its execution in Egypt.
+Medieval historians cite different years for Yazid's edict, but modern historian Alexander Vasiliev holds that July 721, the date cited by Patriarch John V, is the most reliable.
 The order was reversed by Caliph Hisham ibn Abd al-Malik (r.
 724–743).

 Death

-Yazid died in Irbid in the Balqa (i.e. Transjordan) subdistrict of Jund Dimashq (military district of Damascus) on 26 Sha'ban 105 AH (28 January 724 CE).
+Yazid died of consumption in Irbid, a town in the Balqa subdistrict of Jund Dimashq (the military division of Damascus corresponding to Transjordan) on 24 Sha'ban 105 AH (26 January 724).
 His son al-Walid or half-brother Hisham led his funeral prayers.
-Yazid had intended to appoint al-Walid as his immediate successor, but was persuaded by Maslama to appoint Hisham instead, followed by al-Walid.
+Yazid had intended to appoint al-Walid as his immediate successor but was persuaded by Maslama to appoint Hisham instead, followed by al-Walid.